14corman/mic-pred-feat-select/README.md

 For more information/detail on each step, visit the respective folders/script files.

 ## Testing your own data
-Note that all python run commands below must be done within the `script` directory.
 If you would like to test your own data with our best NN model, follow these steps.
+You should be in the repository's main directory to call step 2.
 1. Collect Fastas and MIC CSV file (put them in `data` folder)
+2. Run `python script` to run test pipeline

+Because testing the NN model does not require changing any of the files, the base file for `script` was made into the test pipeline.
+This pipeline will run the same things that the following 4 lines would run, but automatically.
-2. Run `python get_format_data.py test`
+1. Run `python get_format_data.py test`
-3. Run `python nn.py files` to generate NN test file.
+2. Run `python nn.py files` to generate NN test file.
-4. Run `python nn.py test` to test NN model
+3. Run `python nn.py test` to test NN model
-5. Run `python nn_analysis.py` to generate error rate CSV and MIC heatmap.
+4. Run `python nn_analysis.py` to generate error rate CSV and MIC heatmap.